video

 Let's take a look at a couple of examples of what I heard.

-For likes, what caught your attention and why?
-One person said, "I loved reading about how the duck and the mouse became a team and worked together."
-I also loved the illustrations of them having fun dancing.
+For likes: What caught your attention and why?
+One person said, "I loved reading about how the duck and the mouse became a team and worked together!
+I also loved the illustrations of them having fun dancing."
+I agree, I found it really heartwarming to read about how they worked as a team and enjoyed living together.

-For dislikes, was there anything that you didn't enjoy?
-I was really impressed with this answer, because even though the story ended well for the duck and the mouse, this person noticed that the wolf wasn't very happy at the end of the story and they empathised with his character.
+For dislikes: Was there anything that you didn't enjoy?
+I was really impressed with this answer because even though the story ended well for the duck and the mouse, this person noticed that the wolf wasn't very happy at the end of the story and they empathised with his character.

-And for puzzles, was there anything you found surprising?
-Lots of people said, "I was really surprised when the mouse survived after being swallowed by the wolf.
+And for puzzles: Was there anything you found surprising?
+Lots of people said, "I was really surprised when the mouse survived after being swallowed by the wolf!
+I wasn't expecting his stomach to become the setting of the story."
+Well done for discussing the story and sharing your opinions.

 We've now come to the end of our lesson, so let's go over a summary together.

-"The Wolf, The Duck and The Mouse" is a children's story told through narrative writing and illustrations.
+"The Wolf, the Duck and the Mouse" is a children's story told through narrative writing and illustrations.

 Using what we know to make a prediction can help to build our understanding of a text.